Attlas: 2020-2021: Lavender God, Out Here with You, and other singles

-2022-present: Carry it with You, Sun Lo, and Monstercat releases
+2022-2023: Carry it with You, Sun Lo, and Monstercat releases

 Mid-February 2022, the Attlas and mau5trap Twitter pages both announced that Hartford's third album, titled Carry it with You, would be released on March 11 and would be preceded by the single "Waterbug" on February 25.
 Hartford remarked that the album would be very personal, emotional, and vulnerable.
 Songs from the album were meant to convey a broad range of emotions, from dread and hope, to failure and frustration, to brutal honesty with oneself.
 Hartford listed a number of influences that contributed to the songs on Carry it with You, including the bands Boards of Canada, Prince of Denmark, Modern Baseball, O'Flynn, Vessels, and the painter William Kurelek, The album received praise for the emotional depth conveyed and the diversity of sounds.

 After featuring in a remix of Rolo Tomassi's song "Closer" in July, Hartford announced that he would be releasing a collaboration with producer Mango (Alexey Golovanov) titled "Over the Water" on the label Monstercat.
 Appearing on the Silk sublabel, the producers described the song as an exploration of and reflection on nature, namely Lake Huron.
 Both were satisfied with the blend of styles on the track and attributed some of the success to the vocals contributed by singer Maylyn, who had worked with Hartford previously.

 In September the same year, Hartford tweeted that a new vocal-focused album was coming soon, which confirmed hints that he had dropped previously.
 This new material was later announced to be a collaboration with British singer-songwriter Richard Walters and would be released under the name Sun Lo.
 The duo released their debut single "Factory Gates" in November 2022 under Netwerk Music Group and followed it with "Nothing Permanent" in December the same year.
 Several more singles were released before the group announced their debut album Shapes in My Head would be released in April 2023.
 The duo explained that this album was heavily inspired by Kazuo Ishiguro's novel Klara and the Sun as well as the relationships between people and AI that evolved during the pandemic.
 One review for the album said it was "cinematic, highly emotional, and show[ed] off the innate artistry that ATTLAS and Richard Walters possess."

 In June 2023, Harford released his second single on the label Monstercat, titled "Used to the Silence".
 He credited much of the success of the song to collaborator Jodie Knight, who provided vocals.
 This was followed by the tracks "A Game of Faries" in September and "The One" the following February, also through Monstercat.